 Music licensing Fees – Companies

 Okay, this is where we get into the nitty-gritty!

 Licenses differ depending on your project.
 If it’s online or in person.
 For TV or radio.
 If you want to copy music to DJ or simply play it in the background.

 If you’re a business playing music from background music, or you want to play music for a live event or public performance on your premises, the rules have recently changed.
 And remember, licensing rules can vary from country to country.

-One great US-based company is Easy Song – which specialises in clearing cover songs for use, as well as custom licensing options for anything from YouTube, film, print, web and tv, to advertising, corporate, derivatives and theatrical rights.
-With subscription options and one-time fees, you can customise how you license your music.
+One great US-based company is Easy Song – which specializes in clearing cover songs for use, as well as custom licensing options for anything from YouTube, film, print, web, and tv, to advertising, corporate, derivatives, and theatrical rights.
+With subscription options and one-time fees, you can customize how you license your music.

 Or for the UK, PRS For Music and PPL have created a license called TheMusicLicence which should make it a lot easier for small businesses to comply and musicians to get paid their dues.

-The cost varies depending on the size of the audible area (in square metres) where the sound recording can be heard.
+The cost varies depending on the size of the audible area (in square meters) where the sound recording can be heard.